MartinWenge/LecturePCWKMBP/README.md

 ```
 git checkout -b yourName_branch
 # Edit some code
-git commit -a -m "Add first draft of some feature"
+git commit -a -m "short description of what you did"
 # if main repo has moved forward and its remote was called upstream
 git pull upstream master
 # push changes to your fork and do the pull request on github
 git push origin yourName_branch
 ```

+If there are any questions use the [Issues-tool](https://help.github.com/articles/about-issues/).